mchalapuk/muice/README.md

 > in most extreme cases.
 >
 > If micro-optimization is really needed, [Dagger](https://github.com/square/dagger)
-> will may a better choice.
+> may be a better choice.
 It is actively developed and provides
 > more features.
 Dagger presents better performance than Muice and Guice,
 > because its injectors do not use Java reflection.
 >